silvaxxx1/MyLLM/README.md

 ---

+## **UI & Deployment Plans**

+To make this project more accessible, I plan to build a **user-friendly web interface using Gradio**.
+This UI will allow anyone to interact with MetaBot easily — no coding required.

+The goal is to deploy this interface for public use, showcasing the chatbot’s capabilities and providing an engaging experience to explore the LLM concepts behind the scenes.

+---

 ## **Why I Built This**

 * To *learn by doing* — not just read or watch, but actually build each part.